klieret/meetup-matcher/README.md

 <img src="readme_assets/weight.png" width="250px">

 where G represents the indices of the already added group members and A denotes the availabilities as a set.
+The numbers 5 and 3 have been heuristically chosen.

 ## 📦 Installation